cast-org/figuration/docs/4.0.0-alpha.5/widgets/modal.md

 layout: docs
 title: Modal
 subtitle: modal.js
+description: The Modal widget allows you to add dialog style windows to your site or application.
 group: widgets
 ---

-The modal widget allows you to add dialog style windows to your site or application.

 ## Contents
 {:.no_toc}